The mixing conjecture under GRH: The spectral expansion

 \begin{lemma} We may find an orthonormal basis $\mathscr{B}_\sigma(N)$ of $\sigma^{K_0(N)}$ consisting of linear combinations of $\mathscr{B}_\sigma^{\rm skew}(N)$ with coefficients bounded by $O(1)$. \end{lemma}

-\begin{proof} This is proved in \cite[Lemma 9]{BMi} for the case $\bG=\PGL_2$, in the classical language.
+\begin{proof} This is proved in \cite[Lemma 9]{BMi} for the case $\bG=\mathbf{PGL}_2$, in the classical language; see \cite{SPY} for a more general version and further references.
 The argument can be written adelically and be made to apply to any $\bG$.
-Indeed, since $N$ is prime to $d_B$, one only has to work locally at places for which $\bG(\Q_p)\simeq\PGL_2(\Q_p)$. \end{proof} \begin{remark} The above choice of basis will be used in the proof of Lemma \ref{lemma-triple-prod}.
-On the other hand, a pleasant feature of the proof of Lemma \ref{lemma-L-function-sum} is that for a given $\sigma\subset L^2_{\rm cusp}([\bG(\A)],m_\bG)$ any orthonormal basis for $\sigma^{K_0(N)}$ will do. \end{remark}
+Indeed, since $N$ is prime to $d_B$, one only has to work locally at places for which $\bG(\Q_p)\simeq\mathbf{PGL}_2(\Q_p)$. \end{proof}

-We postpone an explicit description of an orthonormal basis for the continuous spectrum in the split case to \S\ref{sec:sch-basis-continuous}.
+In the case $B=\Mat(\Q)$, we choose an explicit orthonormal basis for the level $N$ Eisenstein series.
+Fix a prime $p$.
+For $k\in\Z_{\geq 0}$ let